bwoinextdoor/Dizplai-Challenge---JM/README.md

 # Dizplai Challenge|

 ## Overview
 This Dizplain coding challenge provides a polling system where users can vote on active polls and see real-time results.
 It consists of a **React frontend** and a **Node.js/backend** with **SQLite** as the database.

+## Build Up
+I designed the background image using figma creating files as vectors i manipulated the colors to reflect Dizplai theme colours.
+I would say the design is somehow similar to the original as per pdf file containing instructions for the challenge.
+I started with low fidelity design (paper design) to high fidelity using Figma.

+## Project Development Process
+For this project, I followed the Software Development Lifecycle (SDLC) using Jira for task management and Atlassian tools for team collaboration.
+The development process was organized into Scrum methodology, where I created detailed tickets to track tasks and progress.
+The cycle followed a 5-day sprint, allowing for efficient development and timely delivery of features.
+All changes and updates were carefully tracked, with regular commits made to GitHub to ensure version control and proper documentation of the development process.

 ## How it works
 The active poll is shown on the screen.
 Choose an option and click Submit to cast your vote.